Chosen your course? Made an application? Coming to Middlesex? Next step - find your new home.

 Things you need to do to keep yourself well

-As well as following all COVID-19 guidelines set out by the Government and the University, it is essential that you register with a doctor – a General Practitioner (GP) - close to your term-time address as soon as possible.
+When you arrive it is essential that you register with a doctor – a General Practitioner (GP) - close to your term-time address as soon as possible.
 This is so that if you become unwell through your studies with any illness, you know where to go to access support and healthcare quickly.
 The Uni Doctor are the University’s partner GP, and any Middlesex student can register with them regardless of which hall of residence you are living with, but it is up to you which GP you choose to register with.
 It’s also really important to make sure that your vaccinations for Meningitis, and for Measles, Mumps and Rubella (MMR) are up to date.
 Speak to your GP if you are unsure.

 Knowing what healthcare service to use when